 What it delivers: Work is accessible on the go without the need for IT teams and resources.
 Users have a right to access the product, and base maintenance is typically included.
 The vendor commits to high-level privacy and data security.
 In the case of Sage Intacct, this is provided by “redundant Fortune 100-class data centers” operated by Equinix and Quality Technology Services.
 The vendor safeguards clients’ information and applications for quick recovery in the event of disaster.
 Clients incur minimal business risk as liability for the product shifts to the SaaS vendor.

-What you need to know: In the SaaS model, partners are able to offer Sage at an affordable price without the IT costs and requirements of a perpetual license.
+What you need to know: In the SaaS model, partners are able to offer Sage at an affordable price without the IT costs and requirements of a on-premise solution.
 It is an OPEX cost, so it may be more expensive up front, but costs are typically lower long-term.
-Note that though a turn-key SaaS solution has its benefits, customization is restricted.
+Note that though a turn-key SaaS solution has its benefits, customization may differ from on-premise or hosted opportunities.

 With these three options, you can bring your clients the POWER OF CHOICE in choosing the Sage solution best-suited to their needs and support the growth and expansion of their business.